8 Ways You Can Find Financial Help During the Coronavirus

-The coronavirus pandemic has touched nearly every part of our daily lives, but much of the collective fear and anxiety that millions of Britons are experiencing is related to finances.
+The coronavirus pandemic has touched nearly every part of our daily lives, but much of the collective fear and anxiety that millions of Americans are experiencing is related to finances.
 How will rent get paid?
-What about credit card bills or loans?
-It’s not an uncommon worry, or one that’s uniquely British.
-In fact, a recent survey of more than 1,200 Americans found that they are more concerned about paying their bills than catching the coronavirus.
+What about credit card bills or student loans?

 1. Food help during COVID-19

-If you’re struggling to buy food that will keep you healthy and nourished, these organisations and programmes can provide relief.
+If you’re struggling to buy food that will keep you healthy and nourished, these organizations and programs can provide relief.

 2. Coronavirus financial support with mortgage payments

-For the scores of Britons who found themselves suddenly unemployed because of the COVID-19 outbreak, mortgage and rent payments are now a huge burden.
-Luckily, the government as well as mortgage lenders are stepping up to provide coronavirus financial support.
-Mortgage providers are currently offering a three-month payments holiday for those who apply.
+For the scores of Americans who found themselves suddenly unemployed because of the COVID-19 outbreak, mortgage and rent payments are now a huge burden.
+Luckily, you may be able to delay your mortgage payments without incurring fees.

 3. Help with rent payments

-The best thing to do first is to speak with your landlord or property manager about your financial situation.
-Even if a moratorium doesn’t exist where you live, they might still be able to work with you to avoid eviction or provide some sort of emergency rental assistance.
+While there isn’t a federal eviction ban in place, you can look into eviction protection by state to see what further options you have.
+The best thing to do first is to speak with your landlord or property manager about your situation.
+Even if a moratorium doesn’t exist where you live, they may also still be able to work with you to avoid eviction or provide some sort of emergency rental assistance.

 4. COVID-19 financial support through crowdfunding

-Crowdfunding can be a valuable alternative to government relief packages if you need help right away but don’t know how to get coronavirus aid quickly.
-Through an online fundraiser, you can find emergency financial assistance and receive funds in your bank account within days of getting your first donations.
+Crowdfunding can be a valuable alternative to federal government relief packages if you need help right away but don’t know how to get coronavirus aid quickly.
+Through an online fundraiser, you can find emergency financial assistance and receive funds in your bank account typically much faster than through government programs.

-For those who are financially secure, crowdfunding gives them a seamless way to help those affected by COVID-19 and make a real difference.
+For those who are financially secure, crowdfunding gives them a seamless way to help those impacted by COVID-19 and make a real difference.
 It’s never easy asking for help, but know that your friends, family, and even strangers want to lend a hand during this crisis.
-Whether you need help with out-of-pocket-medical expenses related to COVID-19 or you just need help with bills, online fundraising can make all the difference — and quickly.
+Whether you need help with out-of-pocket-medical expenses related to COVID-19 or you just need help with bills, online fundraising can make all the difference—and quickly.

 6. Help with credit card payments

-Find the COVID-19 financial assistance you need right away
+Find the COVID-19 financial help you need right away

-In these uncertain times, know that you’re not alone in your financial struggles.
+In these uncertain times, know that you’re not alone in your struggles.
 With a GoFundMe, your community can show up to support you through the coronavirus crisis.
-You can create a fundraiser within minutes on our fundraising platform and begin using donations to pay for groceries, rent or other bills within just a few days.
-Start fundraising for coronavirus today and get the help you need quickly.
+You can create a fundraiser within minutes on our fundraising platform and begin using donations to pay for groceries, rent, or other bills within just a few days.
+If you’re still wondering how to get financial help during the coronavirus, start fundraising for coronavirus right now and find support quickly.